laravel/forge-cli/README.md

 #### Viewing Resources Logs

 You may also view logs directly from the command-line.
-To do so, use the `{service}:logs` command:
+To do so, use the `{resource}:logs` command:

 ```bash
 forge daemon:logs